anoncam/deadlines/README.md

 #### Compiles and hot-reloads for development: `npm run serve`
 #### Compiles and minifies for production: `npm run build`
 #### Lints and fixes files: `npm run lint`

+I plan on doing much more with this